view-creative-agency/craft4-starter/scripts/README.md

 These scripts automate some common tasks.

-## Go Live Steps
+## Steps to use these sctipts

-- on the live server:
+- on each machine the scripts will be run from:
   - copy the `.env.sh.example` file as `.env.sh`
   - update the values in `.env.sh`

-.env.sh should never be in GIT.
+> `.env.sh` should never be in GIT, which is why this is done manually per machine

 ## Notes